lilt/lilt-java/docs/TranslateApi.md

 <a name="batchTranslateFile"></a>
 # **batchTranslateFile**
-> TranslationInfo batchTranslateFile(fileId, memoryId, configId)
+> Object batchTranslateFile(fileId, memoryId, configId)

 Translate a File